Model Versioning

 string | Semver version string (e.g., "1.0.0", "2.1.3").
 Defaults to "1.0.0". |

-parentVersionId |
+is_latest |

 boolean | Whether this is the active version.
-Only one version per model name per project should be marked as latest. |
+At most one version per model is marked as latest. |

-versionNotes |
+created |

-string | null | Description of changes in this version. |
+string | null | Optional description of changes in this version. |

 Version Management with xeroctl

-xeroctl models versions list <model-id>
+xeroctl models versions <model-id>

 # Create a new version

-xeroctl models versions create <model-id> 2.0.0 --notes "Improved accuracy"
+xeroctl models versions <model-id> --create 2.0.0 --notes "Improved accuracy"

 # Promote a version to latest

-xeroctl models versions promote <model-id> 2.0.0
+xeroctl models versions <model-id> --promote 2.0.0

 # Rollback to a previous version

-xeroctl models versions rollback <model-id> 1.0.0
+xeroctl models versions <model-id> --rollback 1.0.0

 Version Management with the API